AnatolyNevzoroff/HEAT_GUN/README.md

 What I got to watch the video.
 And of course materials on this site.
 You can look at the video.

 https://youtu.be/lipidw4yk6y

 https://youtu.be/dfl3h9oyuvw

 Sorry, comments for video only in Russian.

+I finished the old version of Sketch.
+New version 1.7 released!
+- Fixed errors with timers.
+- Improved heater cooling function based on.
+- reduced the accuracy of the installation of the integration coefficient.
+- Added the ability to change the brightness of the indicator.
+- Fixed other insignificant errors.